soontiago/frame-camera/README.md

 Requirements:
 - Serve over HTTPS to allow camera access
-- Allow loading of MediaPipe model and WASM from the configured CDNs
+- Allow loading of MediaPipe model and WASM from `/mediapipe/*` (local) and/or the configured CDNs

 Build output is generated to `dist/` via `npm run build`.